 When a person seeks my advice following a collarbone injury, I may ask them the following question:

 "If you were the President of the United States, would your treatment be any different?"

-I asked my brother in law, Ioasa, this question the other day while we were out riding.
-He is known for his wit and he replied:
+I asked my brother-in-law, Ioasa, this question the other day while we were out riding.
+I know him for his wit and he replied:

 "For a start, one of my bodyguards would have taken the fall!"

-If you were our Head of State and without the services of a bodyguard at the time, then you would have been thoroughly assessed by a specialist and possibly straight into surgery that day, or soon after.
-We are supposed to still be an egalitarian society, so demand the Presidential Treatment.
+If you were our Head of State and without the services of a bodyguard, a specialist would assess you and possibly be straight into surgery that day, or soon after.
+We are still be an egalitarian society, so demand the Presidential Treatment.

 Insist on surgical repair as the first treatment option - not the last